daostack/arc/docs/library/organization.md

       orgName: 'Name of organization', // string, required, name of organization
       tokenName: 'xx', // string, required, name of organization's token
       tokenSymbol: 'xxx', // string, required, symbol of organization's token

-      founders: // an array of founders, default is empty array [
+      // an array of founders, default is empty array
+      founders: [
        { address:  '0x124...',
          tokens: 3.14, // how many tokens will be created and given to this founder
          reputation: 1234, // how much reputaiton will be created and given to this founder }
       ],

+      // schemes is an array of schemes; default looks as follows:
+      schemes: [
+        {
+          schemeType: 'SchemeRegistrar',
+          schemeAddress: settings.schemeRegistrar,
+        },
+        {
+          schemeType: 'UpgradeScheme',
+          schemeAddress: settings.upgradeScheme,
+        },
+        {
+          schemeType: 'GlobalConstraintRegistrar',
+          schemeAddress: settings.globalConstraintRegistrar,
+        },
+      ],
     })

-## at
+## at()

 Usage:

     Organization.at('0x12345')

-## proposeScheme
+## proposeScheme()

 Propose to register a new scheme to an existing organization.
 The parameters depend on the type of scheme that is registered.